skoczen/will/README.md

     export WILL_URL="http://my-will.herokuapp.com" # If will isn't accessible at localhost (heroku, etc).
 No trailing slash.:
     ```

-4. Run "generate_will_project.py".
+4. Run `generate_will_project`.
 This will create the following structure (you can also create it by hand):

     ```
     /plugins